 Answer.-No more danger attends the distillation of sea water, than the boiling of it in a common pot or copper.
-The only inconvenience to which it is liable, is that of being apt to run over from too intense a heat, or from the motion of the ship; by which last it is much less affected in distillation, than when boiling in an uncovered copper.
+The only

-I shall next endeavour to point out a few simple contrivances for distilling of sea water, for the benefit of those who may be in want of fresh water at sea, and may not have used the precaution of carrying out a still-bead.
+I shall next endeavour to point out a few simple contrivances for distilling of sea water, for the benefit of those who may be in want of fresh water at sea, and may not have used the precaution of carrying out a still-head.